Skip to main content

 The decision to seek genetic testing is a personal one

 Learning you carry a gene mutation that raises disease risk can be concerning for you and your family.
 The decision to seek genetic testing or to participate in genetic research deserves extra attention.
-A genetic counselor is trained to talk with you and help you gain a fuller understanding of what your results might mean for you and your family.
+A genetic counselor can help you better understand what your results might mean for you and your family.
 (Read more below on these providers.)

 • Illustrated magnifying glass.

-Genetic testing cannot tell you if you will or will not get Parkinson’s
+Genetic testing cannot tell you if you will get Parkinson’s

-Parkinson's is not linked to any single gene mutation that causes disease 100 percent of the time.
 If you do test positive for a PD-linked mutation, it does not mean you will absolutely get Parkinson's.
-There are actions you can take, such as exercise, to lower risk.
 Conversely, if you test negative for a PD-linked mutation, you may still develop Parkinson's.
 Other mutations and factors such as aging and environmental causes also contribute to risk.
-Science is working to better understand who does get Parkinson's and why.
-(Enroll in the Parkinson's Progression Markers Initiative today to aid this effort.)
+Our landmark study PPMI is working to better understand who does get Parkinson's and why.

 • Illustrated stack of books with a test tube.